adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-**JVM CLI application implemented using Java and Kotlin and JVM version specific implementations**
+## JVM CLI application implemented using Java and Kotlin and JVM version specific implementations

+**Pattern 1a**

 ```kotlin
 cliApplication {